Objective - Southside Enhancements

 - The tree boulevard on Walter Jetton Boulevard has been extended at Leake Street with accessible ramps also added at Leake Street.

-- Road improvement is underway on South 9th Street from Husbands Street to near Fisher Street with the replacement and addition of curb, gutters, and sidewalks with accessible ramps.
+- Road improvement on South 9th Street from Husbands Street to near Fisher Street with the replacement and addition of curb, gutters, and sidewalks with accessible ramps.

-- The design is underway for roadway improvements to South 25th and South 24th Streets.
+- Roadway improvements to South 25th and South 24th Streets.
 A stormwater detention area will be created on South 24th Street.

-- Parks and Recreation has received a grant for new playground equipment for Robert Coleman Park.
+- Parks and Recreation received a grant for new playground equipment for Robert Coleman Park.

 Southside Rise & Shine Neighborhood Spruce Up Since beautification emerged as one of the themes from the March neighborhood meetings, the City team established the Southside Rise & Shine Neighborhood events which began in June 2021.
 Through Southside Rise & Shine, the City initiated a partnership with CFSB to provide financial literacy in underserved neighborhoods.
 Rise & Shine was accomplished with 104 volunteers, 788 hours of volunteer service, and 815 city staff hours.
 More than 130 tons of garbage was collected in addition to the filling of 60 large dumpsters and the disposal of 1032 tires.

 Visioning Sessions Mayor Bray and Commissioner Henderson along with several City staff met March 24, April 21, May 13, and May 26 to review the themes from the Neighborhood meetings and start working on an action plan.
 The 11 themes from the town hall meetings have been narrowed to five areas of development.
 Summary from April 21, 2021, Meeting Data analysis and modeling are in progress for the five areas of development: economic development, parks and recreation, infrastructure and connectivity, housing, and neighborhood vitality.